-On the day of my follow up mammogram I try to remain calm.
+On the day of my follow up mammogram and ultrasound, I try to remain calm.
 I find ways to distract myself.
-I try to think about anything other than this test and what a positive result might mean.
-But, no matter how hard I try, my mind starts to wander and the anxiety builds.
+I try to think about anything other than this test or what a positive result might mean.
+But, no matter how hard I try, my mind starts to wander, and the anxiety builds.

 Will they perform a biopsy?
 Will I find out if I have cancer right there on-site?
 How would I find an oncologist if I needed one?
 How quickly could I schedule an appointment to be seen?